andresmontoyab/Spring/security/README.md

 ### AuthorizationServerEndpointsConfigurer

-In this method, we are going to setup the authentication manager(please keep in mid that the variable authenticationManager it was injected in this class) and also we are going to configure everything related with the token, as you can see we are returning a JWT with a signingKey as "some_secret_code"
+In this method, we are going to setup the authentication manager(please keep in mid that the variables authenticationManager and userDetailsService were injected in this class) and also we are going to configure everything related with the token, as you can see we are returning a JWT with a signingKey as "some_secret_code"